fiskaltrust/release-notes/middleware/middleware-1.3.4.md

+---
+slug: /release-notes/middleware/1.3.4
+title: Version 1.3.4
+---

 # fiskaltrust.Middleware 1.3.4 (Germany)
 _August 3, 2020_

 The Middleware 1.3.4 properly handles the DSFinV-K relevant master data and appends it to daily closing receipts, so that it can be easily used when querying an export.

-<div class="alert alert-warning" role="alert" style="border-radius: 0">Version 1.3 of the Middleware is meant for the German market only, customers in Austria and France should continue to use version 1.2.
+<div class="alert alert--warning" role="alert">Version 1.3 of the Middleware is meant for the German market only, customers in Austria and France should continue to use version 1.2.
 We will unify these experiences in an upcoming version.</div>

 ## New feature: Master data handling
 With the Middleware 1.3.4, master data (or _Stammdaten_ in German) is now injected into the Middleware and stored within the daily closing receipts.
 This information includes: